Hamilton’s OT goal lifts Hurricanes past Blue Jackets

 Hurricanes defenseman Jaccob Slavin and left winger Max McCormick both had birthdays Saturday.
 So they were in NHL regular-season games on their birthday for the first time, though Slavin played in a 2019 playoff game on his birthday.

 Slavin made a diving block of Emil Bemstrom’s shot shortly after the midway mark of the first period, preventing the Blue Jackets from taking a two-goal lead.
+It was an otherwise open net for Bemstrom.

+“I had to do something about it,” Slavin said.
+“Thankfully, I got a piece of it.”

+“He’s just sells out and makes an unbelievable save,” Nedeljkovic said.
+“Those are the kind of guys you need to win and to go far.”

 It marked the first time in more than 18 years that two Hurricanes played on their birthdays in the same NHL game.
-That came when Aaron Ward and Jeff Heerema did so Jan.
+The previous occasion came when Aaron Ward and Jeff Heerema did so Jan.
 17, 2003, in a loss to the New Jersey Devils.

 ROAD ENDS HERE